abdullah-par/keeblab/README.md

 ---

 ## 📄 License

-This project is open-source and available under the **MIT License**.
+This project is currently not licensed for reuse or distribution.

 ---